-Because they work and does so very, very well.
-And even though they most likely do increase the adaptive response to training, they also grow muscle all by themselves.
-Naturally “roid”-driven hypertrophied muscle that will mostly come off, when you stop pinning, just like real “lifting muscle” will eventually come of when you stop lifting.
+Because they work and do so very, very well.
+And even though roids most likely do increase the adaptive response to training, they also grow muscle all by themselves.
+Naturally “roid”-driven hypertrophied muscle that will mostly come off, when you stop pinning, just like real “lifting muscle” will eventually come off when you stop lifting.
 But this fact, that steroids grow muscle even in the absence of training, is a fact that most juicers have a VERY hard time dealing with.

-The purpose of this post is not at all to discredit the results of people on juice, just to discredit their claims of it being “all themselves”.
-Fact is, if they hadn’t juiced they wouldn’t be as big (while also being lean) or as strong and as this is part of what they are being judged by, it is not fair to blame all of their muscle mass or strength on their own efforts.
-Face it, when was the last time your heard “well, it wasn’t ALL me.
+The purpose of this post is not at all to discredit the results of people on juice, just to discredit their claims of “it” being “all themselves”.
+The fact is, if they hadn’t juiced they wouldn’t be as big, or as lean, or as strong and as this is part of what they are being judged by, it is not fair to blame all of their muscle mass or strength on their own efforts.
+Face it, when was the last time you heard “well, it wasn’t ALL me.
 I did use three cycles of test and tren to get here” when replying to a compliment on their size or strength?

 In the 80’es and 90’es, it was actually controversial whether or not anabolic steroids had any performance-enhancing or macroscopically significant anabolic effects.
 The reason behind this was of course that no-one had done studies with supraphysiological doses of anabolic steroids yet and in the light of this absence, there was actually no real evidence to support the notion that anabolic steroids were the game changers that some people claimed even back then – usually the ones who were in lifting circles and had witnessed it first hand.